OrangeOrange27/Challenge-Lead-Dev-2025/README.md

 - **Estimated time**: Take the time needed to produce quality work (2-4 days recommended)
 - **Questions**: Don't hesitate to ask questions if certain points are unclear
-- **Creativity**: You have the freedom to choose the type of mini-game and visual style
+- **Mini-Game Choice**: You have complete freedom to choose the type of mini-game you want to implement.
+This choice will **not be evaluated**.
+We recommend keeping it simple (e.g., tap game, simple puzzle, quick reflex game, you can use an asset) to focus on the architecture and game loop implementation
 - **Simplicity**: A simple but well-done prototype is better than a complex unfinished project

 ## Delivery